Can You Bring Bar Soap on a Plane?

 Traveling can be stressful, especially when it comes to packing your toiletries.
 What will TSA make you toss in the trash?
 What might spill?
 A hassle, we know.

-TSA Guidelines on Soap
+TSA-Friendly Guidelines on Soap

 The Transportation Security Administration (TSA) allows bar soap in your backpack, carry-on luggage, or stowed suitcase.
 Unlike liquid soap, bar soap isn't subject to the 3.4-ounce limit for liquids and gels.
 It must remain in its original packaging or be easily recognizable.
 Many travelers prefer bar soap for its convenience and lack of spillage.

-Do Keep in mind, however, that TSA agents might inspect any questionable items.
+Do keep in mind, however, that TSA agents might inspect any questionable items.
 According to the organization, "The final decision rests with the TSA officer on whether an item is allowed through the checkpoint."

 Most individuals pass through security without issues, but unfamiliar shapes or colors can prompt a closer look.
 Remaining aware that all items, including bar soap, can be subject to inspection ensures a smooth travel process.
 Packing bar soap in original packaging minimizes questions and allows for a hassle-free experience at security checkpoints.